 VidaCaixa's Internal Audits has the responsibility of the function over all the activities and businesses developed by the VidaCaixa Group, the companies over which it has effective control, including the activities sub-contracted to third parties.
 All these activities are carried out in a coordinated way between the VidaCaixa's Internal Audit team and CaixaBank's.

-Internal Audit has a policy approved by the Board of Directors, which is reviewed annually.
+Internal Audit has an Internal Audit Policy approved by the Board of Directors, which is reviewed annually.